 Step 2: Press the Home and Sleep/Wake button in the meanwhile for a few seconds.

 Step 3: Release the Home button until the iPad screen turns black.
 It means that the iPad has entered DFU mode.

-The last 3 solutions above won't lose your data to repair iPad stuck in boot loop.
+This and the previous two solutions above will lose your data to repair the iPad stuck in boot loop.
 If you didn't back up your data on iPad storage recently, that's awful.
-You can only recovery parts of data from iTunes or iCloud back up.
-If you have tried the 7traditional ways without data loss, iPad stuck in boot loop.
-But you refused to try other 3 methods with data loss, you can apply the third-party tool – Joyoshare UltFix.
+You can only recover parts of data from iTunes or iCloud backup.
+But if you refused to try the other 3 methods with data loss, you can apply the third-party tool – Joyoshare UltFix.
 This software will repair your iPad issue without data loss.